 One tip is to use soft lights on your green screen.
 Using any hard lights will result in hot spots and unevenness of your background.
 We recommend using 2 or 3 back lights to light your screen.
 Having back lights will help separate the subject from the screen.
 Also, you should have a separate light aimed at the subject.
 All of these lighting techniques will help with making a high-quality green screen.
 The more soft lights, the better!

 Tip #3: Shadows and Movement

 While the background is lit evenly, the subject standing in front will also need to be taken into consideration.
-Lighting the subject helps but take note of the shadows behind them.
+Lighting the subject and the green screen helps.
+Take note of the shadows behind them.
 Shadows can be a big challenge when you green screen.
 Shadows often show up when the subject is too close to the green screen.

 One tip is to make sure that the subject is several feet away from the screen.
 You can adjust your back lights and light your subject from the front.
 Take a step back and check to see if there are obvious shadows on the screen.
 If you are on your own, test the background before recording your whole video.

 You can also get a better idea of shadows by having the subject move or try moving your hand to see if the light picks it up and creates shadows.
 You can quickly eliminate shadows by moving your lights or your subject.

 Before you record, try picking out background images or video to replace your green screen with.
 You’ll want to take note of what is behind you and where to place your subject.
 If you are trying to illustrate a city setting, for example, situate your subject so that he/she is not blocking anything important that you would like to showcase.